Privacy Sandbox

-The Privacy Sandbox was an initiative led by Google to create web standards for websites to access user information without compromising privacy.
-Its core purpose was to facilitate online advertising by sharing a subset of user private information without the use of third-party cookies.
-The initiative included a number of proposals, many of these proposals had bird-themed names which were changed once the corresponding feature reached general availability.
-The technology include Topics API (formerly Federated Learning of Cohorts or FLoC), Protected Audience, Attribution Reporting, Private Aggregation, Shared Storage and Fenced Frames as well as other proposed technologies like IP Protection, Related Website Sets, CHIPS, and Bounce Tracking Mitigation.
-The project was announced in August 2019.
+The Privacy Sandbox was an initiative led by Google which aimed to create web standards for websites to access user information without compromising privacy.
+Announced in 2019, the core purpose of the project was to facilitate online advertising by sharing a subset of user private information without the use of third-party cookies.
+The technology included Topics API (formerly Federated Learning of Cohorts or FLoC), Protected Audience, Attribution Reporting, Private Aggregation, Shared Storage, and Fenced Frames as well as other proposed technologies like IP Protection, Related Website Sets, CHIPS, and Bounce Tracking Mitigation.
+On September 7, 2023, Google announced general availability of majority of proposed APIs.
+In April 2025, Google officially discontinued the Privacy Sandbox initiative, citing lack of interest from websites, low and dropping adoption and regulatory pressure.

-On September 7, 2023, Google announced general availability of Privacy Sandbox APIs, naming explicitly Topics, Protected Audience, Attribution Reporting, Private Aggregation, Shared Storage and Fenced Frames, meaning these features were enabled for more than half of Google Chrome users.
-Privacy Sandbox features were also made available on Android around the same time.

-The initiative has been described as anti-competitive and has generated an antitrust response due to concerns that the introduced proposals limit tracking through traditional methods and pushes advertisers to use Google as a middleman in order to show advertisements.
+The initiative has been described as anti-competitive and generated an antitrust response due to concerns that the introduced proposals limited tracking through traditional methods and pushed advertisers to use Google as a middleman in order to show advertisements.

-In April 2025, Google officially discontinued its Privacy Sandbox initiative.
-The company confirmed it would no longer proceed with plans to remove third-party cookies from Chrome, opting to maintain existing cookie controls without introducing a new standalone consent prompt.
-The Privacy Sandbox APIs are being retired due to limited adoption and continued regulatory pressure.
-Google's official Privacy Sandbox status page lists several technologies as "scheduled for phase-out".